-MUSIC 558 Community Jazz Ensemble 9 lecture hours, 27 lab hours
+MUSIC 558 Community Jazz Ensemble

 This course is for the study, rehearsal, and public performance of jazz ensemble literature, with an emphasis on the development of skills needed to perform within an ensemble.
 Different literature will be studied each semester.
-This is a noncredit course primarily but not exclusively intended for older adults as part of a lifelong education, providing opportunities for personal growth and development, community involvement, and skills for mental and physical well-being through creative expression of music making.
+This is a noncredit course primarily but not exclusively intended for older adults as part of a lifelong education, providing opportunities for personal growth and development, community involvement. and skills for mental and physical well-being through creative expression of music making.